25% off any plan· auto-applied at checkout · ends Tue, May 26

 December active buyers1,522

 Rotation, not volume, is the real story.
-Your buyer list should change monthly, not yearly.
+Refresh your buyer list monthly.

 The long tail is where indies win.